 Champaner and Pavagadh Hill are the words – I always heard together.
-It was one of the few UNESCO world heritage sites of India that I had not visited.
+It was one of the few UNESCO world heritage sites in India that I had not visited.
 So I planned my Gujarat trip to cover this and the newly included Rani ki Vav.
 It is only when I reached the site, some 45 km’s from Vadodara, I realized that Champaner is the village below the Pavagadh hill.
 The monuments are of course scattered all over the hill, on the foothill and on top of the hill.
 You can hear and read as many myths, legends and stories about this place as the number of sources you access.

 Almost everyone guided us to go on top of Pavagadh Hill first before exploring the village below.
 We listened and reached the foothill to be told that cars are not allowed, as it was Navratri time.
 And a lot of people climb the hill on foot to reach the temple on top.
 However, there were ample Gujarat state transport buses to take you to a certain level on the hill called Machi.